 Doing a proper redirection, for example from http://inside-out.xyz/path/script.php?parameters to https://inside-out.xyz/path/script.php?parameters is the correct way.
 Google will understand the HTTP error code 301 and it will reindex you with the correct URL.

-Here it is my .htaccess file I use:
+Here is the .htaccess file I use:

 RewriteEngine On